 - During the measuring step, stand in place and sweep your phone in a slow and wide figure-8 motion.
-Start measuring at the center of the area you’d like to design.
+Start measuring at the center of the area you would like to design.

 - Cover a wide area in front of you.
 Ideally, you can cover the entire area that will be captured in the wide-angle picture.

 Sweep over the area you’ll be designing – make sure that your camera sees the floors, walls, and ceilings of your room